 YONG MAENG JONG JIN (YMJJ) MEANS “TO LEAP LIKE A TIGER WHILE SITTING.”
 RETREATS ARE AN OPPORTUNITY TO STRENGTHEN OUR PRACTICE, TO PERCEIVE MORE CLEARLY AND ACT FROM OUR NATURAL COMPASSION AND WISDOM.

-Zen Master Bon Yeon, Jane Dobisz will answer questions in person after an introductory talk by Theodore Locke.
+Colin Beavan, JDPSN will answer questions in person after an introductory talk by Cherie Miot Abbanat.

 Join this event over Zoom: Meeting ID 876 2455 3876